 Apart from the font, the only other connection with the original Dunscore Kirk is the carved sandstone plaque on the outside east gable-end inscribed ‘How amiable are thy tabernacles, O Lord of Hosts to me’..

-In 1955, the rooms at the rear of the church were installed, reducing the seating capacity and, at about this time, the exterior sandstone was painted white.
-In about 1960, Moniaive and Glencairn, and Dunscore were combined into a single parish, but all three churches were retained, and are still in use to-day.
+Around 1950 the exterior sandstone was painted white and in 1990, the rooms at the rear of the church were installed, reducing the seating capacity.
+In 1978, Moniaive and Glencairn, and Dunscore were combined into a single parish, but all three churches were retained, and are still in use today.

-In about 1990, the East Kirk at Merkland was finally abandoned as a place of worship.
+In 1994, the East Kirk at Merkland was finally abandoned as a place of worship.
 Those who sought to retain it, put up a gallant fight but, finally, its congregation moved to Dunscore.

-The interior of the Church has a large panel on its east wall naming the priests and ministers who have served the parish over many centuries.
+The interior of the Church has a large panel on its east wall (erected in 1973) naming the priests and ministers who have served the parish over many centuries.
 Dunscore is in the heart of Covenanting country and its one-time minister, Rev. Archibald, was ousted from his charge during this period.

 On the west wall of the church, in an area now known as the Craig Corner, there is a plaque and medal to the memory of Jane Haining.
 Jane Haining was born in Dunscore and worshipped in the Craig Free Church.
 She was the only Scots woman to die in Auschwitz.
 As Matron of the Girls Home in the Budapest Mission of the Church of Scotland, she refused to leave her charges when war broke out and paid the ultimate price.
 Non-Jews who gave or risked their lives to aid Jews in the Holocaust may be added to the list of ‘Righteous Among the Nations’ – the Memorial of the Jewish people located in Jerusalem.
 Jane Haining was honoured in this way in 1998.